Posts Tagged: persuasive copywriting

 Recently, these men returned to their college for their 25th reunion.

 They were still very much alike.
 Both were happily married.
 Both had three children.
 And both, it turned out had gone to work for the same Midwestern manufacturing company, after graduation, and were still there.

 But there was a difference.
 One of the men was the manager of a small department of that company.
 The other was its president.“

-Unless you are most oblivious to the great content then you would say “yes”
+Unless you are mostly oblivious to the high content, then you would say “yes.”

 Yet the words don’t tell you anything except the time the event took place.

-You can make up your own mind here but the more you get involved in the story the more a picture develops in your mind.
+You can make up your mind here, but the more you get involved in the story, the more a picture develops in your account.

 Here is another example written by Bill Jayme believed to be one of the best Copywriters of his time.

 Now pour in a bottle of ordinary red wine, a quarter cup of brandy, and a small bottle of club soda.